 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about seborrhoeic keratoses.
-It tells you what they are, what causes them, what can be done about them, and where you can find out more about them.
+It explains what they are, what causes them, what can be done about them, and where you can find more information.

 What are seborrhoeic keratoses?